 I did that for nearly 3 months, until Sunday, April 29th, 2012.
 I went out for brunch and ate 2 poached eggs with 2 strips of bacon.
 When I left the restaurant, I felt as if a Mac truck had just hit me.
 The air felt like molasses, and I walked slowly back to my car.
 When I got home, I did a search for vegan lifestyle, and after watching a few videos, made the decision that I was done with meat.
 No more chicken, beef, turkey, fish, shrimp, lobster, eggs, pork, bacon, etc. My health improved.
 My high blood pressure improved.
 Health concerns that disappeared were pre-diabetes, fatty liver, and arthritic knee pain.
 All of them, gone.

 If you are reading this and you have health issues, the first thing I encourage you to look into is to move to eating a more plant-based diet.
 Watch the films "The Game Changers" and "What the Health" on Netflix.
 Watch Dr. Michael Greger's amazing lecture "How Not to Die" that is on youtube.
 You may not wish to be 100% plant-based, but if you can eat primarily plant-based and stay with an 80% to 90% plant-based diet, you will be doing amazing things for your health.
 And according to environmental scientists, you'll be reducing your carbon footprint.
-That's a good thing.
-Especially if you have children or hope to have children, who are depending on us to make the decisions that will either allow the human race to continue or go extinct.
+Helping the environment is a good and selfless act, and a beautiful way to try to help the world and slow down climate change.